 "[C]hanges less than revolutionary, but nonetheless changes, will be worked in the permanent structure of government and society. . . .
 Alterations in the structure of a constitutional government may be wrought and made permanent that do not represent the mature and collected judgment of the representatives of the people, alterations that in their nature are far more difficult to disestablish than they were to institute.
-Federalism and free enterprise will serve as examples of institutions easy to break down in crisis and infinitely more difficult to restore thereafter.""The Constitution was made to guard the people against the dangers of good intentions.
-There are men in all ages who mean to govern well, but they mean to govern.
-They promise to be good masters, but they mean to be masters."
+Federalism and free enterprise will serve as examples of institutions easy to break down in crisis and infinitely more difficult to restore thereafter."

 The current onslaught of law enforcement through civil asset forfeiture is primarily based on the belief that various crises exist which require extraordinary measuresan outright warto quell.
 Asset forfeiture has seen expansive application in the wake of at least two other situations: the Civil War and Prohibition.
 With each, exceptions to normal constitutional standards have been seen as a necessity for combating the underlying threat.

 In the midst of a warbe it on the South, on alcohol, or on drugsmature and collected judgment is lacking.
 Alterations become permanent, such as those Civil War precedents that have been used in the gradual increase of state seizure powers.
 The public acquiesces to the governments search for additional power out of fear.